-SECTION 7: SUMMARY OF THE PROPOSED REMEDY
+SECTION 7: SUMMARY OF THE SELECTED REMEDY

-To be selected, the remedy must be protective of human health and the environment, be costeffective, comply with other statutory requirements, and utilize permanent solutions, alternative technologies or resource recovery technologies to the maximum extent practicable.
+To be selected the remedy must be protective of human health and the environment, be cost-effective, comply with other statutory requirements, and utilize permanent solutions, alternative technologies or resource recovery technologies to the maximum extent practicable.
 The remedy must also attain the remedial action objectives identified for the site, which are presented in Section 6.5.
-Potential remedial alternatives for the Site were identified, screened and evaluated in the AA report.
+Potential remedial alternatives for the Site were identified, screened and evaluated in the alternatives analysis (AA) report.